konstanzer/konstanzer/README.md

-Hello 👋 I like baseball, history, & markets. ⚾🖋️
+Hello 👋 I like baseball, history, fitness, & markets. ⚾🖋️

 BS in Finance 📈 Army vet to coding bootcamp.